barionleg/ANTs_wiki/Importing-diffusion-tensor-data-from-other-software.md

 dt2nii -inputfile wdt.Bdouble -header dwi.nii.gz -outputroot nifti_
 ```

 This will produce nifti_dt.nii.gz, which is in the required format.
+The bvecs should agree with the voxel ordering of the image.
+Camino uses the voxel space internally and uses the NIFTI header to convert streamline tracts into physical space.